varnishcache/varnish-cache/doc/sphinx/users-guide/operation-logging.rst

  Only list transactions where the tag matches a regular expression.
 If it matches you will get the whole transaction.

-For more information on this topic please see ref:`ref-varnishlog`.
+For more information on this topic please see :ref:`ref-varnishlog`.